Timoh97/Pitches/README.md

 ## BEHAVIORAL DRIVEN DEVELOPMENT

-* The user is able to view all categories and also go ahead and go ahead to either upvote or downvote them.
+* The user is able to view all categories and also go ahead to either upvote or downvote them.

 ## SKILLS
 * HTML